lucidrains/vit-pytorch/README.md

 ## Vision Transformer - Pytorch

 Implementation of <a href="https://openreview.net/pdf?id=YicbFdNTTy">Vision Transformer</a>, a simple way to achieve SOTA in vision classification with only a single transformer encoder, in Pytorch.
-There's really not much to code here, but may as well lay it out all for everyone so we expedite the attention revolution.
+Significance is further explained in <a href="https://www.youtube.com/watch?v=TrdevFK_am4">Yannic Kilcher's</a> video.
+There's really not much to code here, but may as well lay it out for everyone so we expedite the attention revolution.

 ## Install